← Return to LAB

 The artwork for this project is by my sister, Bárbara Campos-Fonseca, and is part of her series of embroidered photographs honoring the vitality that resists and dwells in the trees of surviving forests in Spain, England, Switzerland, and Costa Rica.
 In this case, the cover features a Phanocles costaricensis (also known as Juan palo), a formidable insect — a tree in itself — that lived alongside us during one of our self-managed research residencies in the jungles of Manzanillo, in Costa Rica’s southern Caribbean.

 Espino Blanco [2025] is part of a project that Manuel Loaiza and I developed with the support of IGM LAB (USA–Costa Rica).
 We are working on other pieces that respond to this project, pursuing a relational and animist composition.
-We have been joined by Costa Rica–based Venezuelan pianist Virginia Villalobos, the University of Costa Rica Symphony Orchestra (OSUCR) conducted by Alejandro Gutiérrez-Mens, New York based Colombian composer, pianist, and multimedia artist Julián De La Chica, and we are honored to have the special collaboration of Ileana Obando, a Cabécar Indigenous leader from Alto Pacuare (Costa Rica), who entrusted us with the sacred healing song TERBË RA I DËKA̱.
+We have been joined by Costa Rica–based Venezuelan pianist Virginia Villalobos, the University of Costa Rica Symphony Orchestra (OSUCR) conducted by Alejandro Gutiérrez-Mena, New York based Colombian composer, pianist, and multimedia artist Julián De La Chica, and we are honored to have the special collaboration of Ileana Obando, a Cabécar Indigenous leader from Alto Pacuare (Costa Rica), who entrusted us with the sacred healing song TERBË RA I DËKA̱.

 For me, composing is a sonic investigation into what makes us the “human species,” and what we deny in the name of that “humanity.”
 I compose with the purpose of remembering that we are living beings: holobionts.
 Ten years later, Espino Blanco still holds a sonic code I trust — the score has become a manifestation of the smoking obsidian mirror (Tezcatlipoca) that guides me.